 - Pizza (Clean Eating two Ingredient Pizza Dough)

 - Guacamole & Tortillas (Clean Eating Guacamole Recipe)

 - Creeper Water Bottles

 - Chocolates (you can also wrap homemade chocolates in tin foil for this)

 - Lollypops (Even marshmallow wrapped in black cellophane will work)

 BUDGET $10 – $12 (we made 12 Creeper Cupcakes for around $7)

 It’s always all about the Birthday Cake!
 Ask your kids what they remember about any of their last birthday parties.
 Guaranteed they remember the cake.

-For my son’s birthday we made a dozen little creeper cupcakes instead of a cake and decorated each chocolate cupcake with green icing and licorice faces.
-I don’t have a photo (my son deleted the entire day from the camera), but they looked kinda like this.
+For my son’s birthday we made a dozen little creeper cupcakes instead of a cake and decorated each chocolate cupcake with green icing and liquorice faces.
+I don’t have a photo (my son deleted the entire day from the camera).

 I’m not that talented at cake decorating, so I have selected a few of the easier options as examples and included tutorials where I can.
 A little google search will produce a ton of more sophisticated designs, but we are going for budget options this time.